Skip to content

 prerelease main --push

-This should build the version of the docs from the current commit, deploy it as a new commit to the gh-pages branch, and push the gh-pages branch to the origin.
+This should build the version of the docs from the current commit, deploy it as a new commit to the gh-pages bookmark, and push the gh-pages bookmark to the origin.

 5. Now, you should be able to see the full website, including your latest changes to the prerelease version, at https://jjfan.github.io/jj/prerelease/.